Antiz96/arch-update/README.md

 ## Description

-An update notifier/applier for Arch Linux that assists you with important pre/post update tasks and that includes a clickeable systray applet for an easy integration with any panel on any DE/WM.
+An update notifier & applier for Arch Linux that assists you with important pre / post update tasks and that includes a clickeable systray applet for an easy integration with any panel on any Desktop Environment / Window Manager.
-Optional support for AUR/Flatpak packages and desktop notifications.
+Optional support for AUR / Flatpak packages and desktop notifications.

 Arch-Update is designed to follow usual system maintenance steps, as described in the [Arch Wiki](https://wiki.archlinux.org/title/System_maintenance).

 Features:

-- Includes a clickeable systray applet that dynamically changes to act as an update notifier/applier.
-Easy to integrate with any panel on any DE/WM.
+- Includes a clickeable systray applet that dynamically changes to act as an update notifier & applier.
+Easy to integrate with any panel on any Desktop Environment & Window Manager.
 - Automatic check and listing of every packages available for update.
 - Offers to display the latest Arch Linux news before applying updates.
 - Automatic check and listing of orphan packages and offers to remove them.
-- Automatic check for old and/or uninstalled cached packages and offers to remove them.
+- Automatic check for old and / or uninstalled cached packages and offers to remove them.
-- Lists and helps you processing pacnew/pacsave files.
+- Lists and helps you processing pacnew & pacsave files.
 - Automatic check for pending kernel updates requiring a reboot to be applied and offers to do so if there's one.
 - Automatic check for services requiring a post upgrade restart and offers to do so if there are.
 - Support for `sudo`, `doas` & `run0`.